cs7org/TheaterQ/README.md

 # TheaterQ: Kernel Module for Dynamic Link Emulation

-TheaterQ provides a Linux queueing discipline for network emulation.
+TheaterQ provides a Linux queuing discipline for network emulation.
 It can introduce different link impairments, e.g., bandwidth bottlenecks, delays, packet drops or packet reordering.
 In difference to *NetEm*, these impairments can be configured with changes over time using Trace Files in a CSV format.
 Therefore, it can be used to emulate network links or paths with dynamic characteristics.